fabio-susinn/AI-SEMINAR/README.md

 ```
 These scripts will creat the raw .geojson file which later has been manually modified to include the attributes and correct latitude and longitude coordinates.

 However, the repository already contains the data used, there is no need to re-execute the scripts.
+If you still want to execute, you will need to download the dependencies by running `uv sync` in the terminal, therefore an additional prerequisite is needed: [UV Astral](https://docs.astral.sh/uv/#installation) package manager.

 ### 3. Start all services